Certificate of Graduate Study in Literacy

 EDU 513 Adolescent Literature

-EDU 514 Improving Teaching in Content Areas through Literacy or
+EDU 514 Improving Teaching in Content Areas through Literacy for All Students Including Those with Diverse Abilities and Backgrounds or

 EDU 521 Digital Literacies and Education